regiltcj/neural-network/README.md

 # neural-network
-Repository to have the on learnings on neural network
+Repository to keep the learnings on neural network